Keiysuke/Wish-List/README.md

 In future
 - Notification for sells informations maybe too.
-- Add other users as friend and tchat with them.
+- Tchat with your friends (in private, shared lists).
 - Share lists with friends for future present bought (anniversary ?
 Christmas ?).